MicrosoftDocs/query-docs/query-languages/dax/median-function-dax.md

 ## Remarks

 - Only the numbers in the column are counted.
 Blanks are ignored.
-Logical values are converted to numbers.
-Text columns are not supported.
+Logical values, dates, and text are not supported.

 - MEDIAN( Table[Column] ) is equivalent to MEDIANX( Table, Table[Column] ).